intersystems/quickstarts-python/README.md

 ## Contents
 * `pyodbcplayTask7.py`: to see how to store and retrieve data relationally
-* `nativeplayTask4.py`: to see how to run methods within InterSystems IRIS
+* `nativeplayTask5.py`: to see how to access directly the underlying structure within InterSystems IRIS

 ## Configuration files
 `connections.config`: contains connection details for PyODBC, and Native API.